Kanak Chapa

-Early life and career
+Early life

-Kanak Chapa was born as Rumana Morshed on 11 September 1969 in Dhaka to Azizul Huque Morshed (born October 27, 1933; deceased) and Momena Jahan.
+Kanak Chapa was born as Rumana Morshed on 11 September 1969 in Dhaka at Holy Family Hospital to Azizul Huque Morshed (born 27 October 1933; died 29 December 2009) and Momena Jahan.
+Her parents were cousins and they got married on 20 January 1960.
 She is the third among five siblings.
+She has 2 older sisters and 2 younger brothers.
 She got her first music lessons from her father.
 During her career, she sang almost 3 thousand songs and released over 30 solo albums.

-In 1978 she performed in television for the first time.
-As a child singer, she became champion in Notun Kuri in the year 1978.
+In 1978, she made her television debut.
+As a child singer, she became a champion in Notun Kuri in the year 1978.
 She received championship award for "Jatiyo Shishu Protijogita" for three years in a row.
 She was under the guidance of artist Ustad Basir Ahmed for 12 years.

 Education

-From a very little age, Kanak Chapa's father gave her the initial training in singing.
+From a very young age, Kanak Chapa's father gave her the initial training in singing.
 Morshed was an amateur singer and also a painter who was a student of Zainul Abedin.
-Kanak Chapa was born a conservative family.
+Kanak Chapa was born in a conservative family.
 So her painting was not welcomed eventually and her father did not want her to paint as a career.
-Her mother is Momena Jahan.
 Kanak Chapa completed her school from Madartek Abdul Aziz High School.
 Later she went to Viqarunnisa Noon School and College for her HSC.

 Personal life

-Kanak Chapa is married to music director and composer Moinul Islam Khan since 1984.
-She got married at the age of 15.
-Together they have one son named Faizul Islam Khan whom she had at 18 years old and one daughter Faria Islam Khan whom she has shortly after her son was born.
-Both of them are trained singers and practices music.
+Kanak Chapa is married to music director and composer Moinul Islam Khan (born 25 January 1957) on 6 December 1984.
+She got married at the age of 15 and her husband was 27 years old.
+Together, they have one son, Faizul Islam Khan (born 15 November 1987), and one daughter, Faria Islam Khan (born 27 November 1990).
+Along with 2 children, she has 5 grandchildren.
+Faria got married in 2009 at 18 years old.
+Faria has been residing Australia with her husband Abdullah Mohammad Yahya (CEO and Director of Alta Vista Trading) and their 3 kids since 2024.

 Kanak Chapa competed from the Sirajganj-1 constituency in the 2018 Bangladeshi general election with the nomination from Bangladesh Nationalist Party and lost to Mohammed Nasim from Bangladesh Awami League.

 Career

+Singing

 She sang more than 3500 songs, did playback in about 2000 films.
 About 40 albums of her had been released and till now they are very popular.
 She had performed in more than 4000 stage shows.
 She had shared the stage with the likes of Subir Nandi, Andrew Kishore, Kumar Bishwajit, Monir Khan and other artists of Bangladesh.

-Writing Career
+Writing

 Apart from singing, Kanak Chapa is an accomplished writer.
 She has written columns and fictions in many leading newspapers and online portals.
 She has published a total of 6 books: Sthobir Jajabor, Mukhomukhi Joddha Megher Danay Chore, Boikata Ghuri: Kataghuri 1, Boikata Ghuri: Kataghuri 2.
 The last two are her autobiography consisting of two volumes and was published in 2020.

+YouTube

+Kanak Chapa has 2 YouTube channels called Rumana Morshed Kanak Chapa and Kanak Chapa's Kitchen.